atreyasha/deep-generative-models/src/README.md

 Further information on training a CGAN can be found in this [guide](/src/docs/CGAN.md).

-### Literature
+### Reference

-Algorithms in this source-code for DBM/DBN/RBMs were adapted from Salakhutdinov and Hinton (2009) with the following bibtex citation:
+Algorithms in this source-code for DBM/DBN/RBMs were adapted from Salakhutdinov and Hinton (2009) with the following bibtex entry:

 ```
 @inproceedings{salakhutdinov2009deep,